Thursday, October 28, 2010

 Sausage and Cheese Bread

-A perfect appetizer for any party, this Sausage and Cheese bread made from frozen bread dough is a definite crowd favorite.
-Regular Italian sausage works great for this, but I prefer to use the hot version of Jimmy Dean sausage, and add shredded pepper jack cheese for the extra kick they both give.
+Regular Italian sausage works great for this, but I prefer to use the hot version of Jimmy Dean breakfast sausage and add shredded pepper jack cheese for the extra kick they both give.
 Together with the onion and bell pepper, that is really all the seasoning you need.
 If you're making it for tailgating, bake it, let it cool, wrap it in foil and warm it up on the grill before slicing.

 Thursday, October 21, 2010